NOTE TO SPONSORS AND PROVIDERS OF CONTINUING EDUCATION CREDITS

 The CPA approval programme and associated standards apply only to the subset of CE activities that are structured and organized by a provider or sponsor.
 Continuing education or professional development can also occur through participation in other learning activities as well as self-directed studies.
 Many professions now recognize the value of structured self-initiated learning projects, personal practice reviews, audits, incident reports, utilization studies, research, teaching, and clinical practice guideline development as some of the many options that can contribute to continuing professional education.

 CPA assures that the CE programmes and activities of the sponsoring organizations and individuals are adequately planned and administered to meet specified standards, criteria, and procedures.
-CPA, through its Registrar for the Office of Accreditation, will review proposed new activities, as well as sponsors’ ongoing activities, through the annual report process.
+CPA, through its Education Directorate, will review proposed new activities, as well as sponsors’ ongoing activities, through the annual report process.
 Approval relates only to the ability to sponsor CE activities.
 It is not accreditation of the sponsor organization.
-Accreditation is reserved for formal educational training (graduate and internship) programmes.
+Accreditation is reserved for formal educational training (graduate and internship) programmes and is administered through the Registrar for the Office of Accreditation.
 Advertising and promotional materials can refer to approval and are not to use the term ‘accreditation’.
 The granting of approval for an organization to sponsor CE does not constitute approval of that organization in its other activities.
 CPA has no legal or financial obligations to either approved sponsors or to those individuals registered for sponsors’ continuing education activities.

 Please review the links on this page to assist in preparing your application as a sponsor or provider of CE activities.